 Special Use Valuation Requirements The special federal estate tax rules apply for closely-held businesses.
 As with all estate plans, a tax expert should be consulted before any plan is put into action.
-The total value of the property valued under section 2032A of the IRC may not be decreased from fair market value by more than \$1,120,000 for decedents dying in 2018.
 A summary of special use rules is shown below;

-- The family business or farm must comprise at least 50% of the value of the overall estate. - The real property used in the business must make up at least 25% of the overall estate. - At death, the family business must go to a member of the deceased's family - The decedent or a family member must have used the real estate in question in five of the eight years before death - Restrictions are placed on the sale and use of the property after disposition of the estate for at least a 10 year period.
-IRS must be notified if there is a change in the status of the real estate. - There are material income tax savings for the proceeds of corporate stock redeemed to pay estate taxes due on a family farm or other business.
+- -The family business or farm must comprise at least 50% of the value of the overall estate. - -The real property used in the business must make up at least 25% of the overall estate. - -At death, the family business must go to a member of the deceased's family - -The decedent or a family member must have used the real estate in question in five of the eight years before death

+- -Restrictions are placed on the sale and use of the property after disposition of the estate for at least a 10 year period, sometimes 15 years.
+IRS must be notified if there is a change in the status of the real estate. - -There are material income tax savings for the proceeds of corporate stock redeemed to pay estate taxes due on a family farm or other business.